All506/myMenuAPI/README.md

 ## Author

- `This is a personal projec I've been working on almost every night since .
+ `This is a personal projec I've been working on almost every night since July, 29th, 2025.
 As soon as it is finished, it will be part of my portfolio.
- This project was started on July, 29th, 2025 and is still in progress...`
+ No tutorials have been followed as this is a 100% personal project focus to strength my abilities in nodejs.
+A React Front might be implemented later on.`